-The International Virginia Woolf Society is pleased to host its annual panel at the University of Louisville’s Conference on Literature and Culture Since 1900, scheduled for February 24-26, 2022.
+The International Virginia Woolf Society is pleased to host its annual panel at the University of Louisville’s Conference on Literature and Culture Since 1900.
+Next year’s event will take place in two parts: first, online (2/20–2/21) and then in-person (2/23–2/25).
 We invite proposals for critical papers on any topic concerning Woolf’s work.
 A specific panel theme may be decided upon depending on the proposals received.
 Previous IVWS panels have met with great enthusiasm at Louisville, and we look forward to another successful session.

-Please submit by email a cover page with name, email address, mailing address, phone number, professional affiliation, title of paper, and a second anonymous page containing a 250-word paper proposal, with title, to Emily M. Hinnov, email@example.com, by Monday, August 30, 2021.
+Please submit by email a cover page with name, email address, mailing address, phone number, professional affiliation, and title of paper, and a second anonymous page containing a 250-word paper proposal, with title, to Emily M. Hinnov, email@example.com, by Monday, August 29, 2022.

 Beth Rigel Daugherty